ucsdlib/library-bash/_episodes/01-intro-shell.md

 Another wildcard worth remembering is `?` which is a place holder for a single character or number.
-We shall return to shell wildcards later - for now, note again that they are similar to but not excatly the same as the Regex we saw in the previous module.
+We shall return to shell wildcards later - for now, note again that they are similar to but not excatly the same as the Regex we saw in the previous episode.

 Finally, onto deleting.
 We won't use it now, but if you do want to delete a file, for whatever reason, the command is `rm`, or remove.